-- The pile may be crushed on one side of the seam.
+- Crushed pile on one side of the seam.

 - The consumer’s expectations may be too great.

-Carpet sidematch is a controversial claim, all the consumer sees is a defective product or installation while the manufacturer may disagree.
-The cause of these variations can be difficult to identify.
-Experts like those of the Weinheimer Group, are carpet experts that realize both money and reputation are at stake so care must be taken in determining the cause and if and how it can be corrected.
+Carpet sidematch is a controversial claim.
+The consumer sees a defective product or installation while the manufacturer may disagree.
+The cause can be difficult to identify.
+Experts like the Weinheimer Group, realize both money and reputation are at stake.
+Care must be taken in determining the cause and if and how it can be corrected.

-A carpet sidematch appearance difference that takes place within the roll is often not detectable until the carpet has been cut and placed side by side and therefore it is routinely not found until the time of installation.
+A carpet sidematch appearance difference taking place within the roll is not easily detectable until the carpet has been cut and placed side-by-side.
+Therefore it is routinely not found until the time of installation.
 What appears as the fault of an installer may actually be a manufacturing concern and the opposite is also true.

 - Seam peaking occurs during installation due to the flexing of the thermal plastic tape.
 Seam peaking is installation characteristic it is not an installation defect unless it is excessive and caused by improper installation.

-- When a carpet is stretched properly tight the peak may be higher.
+- When carpet is stretched properly tight the peak may be higher.

-- When a seam runs across a major light source the peak will be more visible.
+- With a seam that runs across a major light source the peak will be more visible.

 - When a seam runs into a major light source the peak will be less visible.

-- When a room is large and sparsely furnished the peak may be more visible.
+- In a large and sparsely furnished room, the peak may be more visible.